Modeling Recovery Curves With Application to Prostatectomy: Analysis of Prostate Cancer Dataset

 \subsection{Dataset Description}

-Our data comes from a study \citep{Gore2009,Gore2010} that prospectively tracked the sexual function as measured using the UCLA Prostate Cancer Index \citep{Litwin1998} of 307 patients who underwent radical prostatectomy to treat clinically localized prostate cancer.
-Their sexual function levels were collected right before treatment and over a 48-month post-treatment study period.
-Their sexual function levels were requested via surveys sent to patients at 1,2,4,8,12,18,24,30,36,42, and 48 months after their respective treatment dates, and missing data was due to lack of survey response.
-The Prostate Cancer Index, derived from answers to a series of multiple choice questions, is a numerical measure of a patient's level of sexual function that lies between 0 and 100, which we scale to the unit interval for convenience.
-Various patient covariates were collected at time of treatment, including age, cancer grade/stage, physical and mental condition, uninary and bowel function, and comorbidity count.
+Our data comes from a study \citep{Gore2009,Gore2010} that prospectively tracked the sexual function as measured using the UCLA Prostate Cancer Index \citep{Litwin1998} of 304 patients who underwent radical prostatectomy to treat clinically localized prostate cancer.
+After applying dataset filters as detailed in Section \ref{sec:filtering} of the Supplementary Materials, data from 237 patients is retained.
+Their sexual function levels were collected right before treatment and over a 48-month post-treatment study period via mailed surveys at 1,2,4,8,12,18,24,30,36,42, and 48 months after their respective treatments, and missing data was due to lack of survey response.
+The Prostate Cancer Index, derived from answers to a series of multiple choice questions, is a numerical measure of a patient's level of sexual function that lies between 0 and 100, which we scale to the unit interval.
+Various patient covariates were collected at time of treatment, including age, cancer grade/stage, physical/mental condition, uninary/bowel function, and comorbidity count.